Kaderde/teched2025-msad/exercises/ex1/ex1.3/README.md

     }
     ... other customer's entities
     ```
-  - Audit logs show **SensitiveDataRead** entries for creditCardNo with timestamps matching the current time.
-  - Each customer entity generates a separate audit log entry.
+  - ✅ Each customer entity generates a separate audit log entry.
-  - When creditCardNo is accessed, a **SensitiveDataRead** event is automatically generated.
+  - ✅ When creditCardNo is accessed, a **SensitiveDataRead** event is automatically generated.
-  - These events are richer than standard audit logs and include:
+  - ✅ These events are richer than standard audit logs and include:
     - Who accessed the data
     - When it was accessed
     - Context of the access